Mellon Humanities Pathways Fellowship Application

 - Personal career goals.

-The deadline to submit application is September 1, 2017
+The deadline to submit an application is September 6, 2019.

 Please send the completed application (including documents 1-5 above in word or pdf format) as attachments (via-email) to:

 You will receive e-mail confirmation upon receipt of your application.
 Applications will be reviewed by a committee comprised of UTSA faculty and staff.
-Awards will be announced after September 8, 2017.
+Awards will be announced at the beginning of the Fall 2018 semester.

 UTSA Mexico Center